 As a nanny, you’ll get to take your love of education and use it to help children learn about the world, and there’s not much more rewarding than that.

 If you become an au pair abroad, you’ll get to travel and use your ESL skills as well, helping your wards learn English.

 If you’ve been teaching for a while and it’s time for a change of pace but doesn’t want to waste your years of experience, you might want to consider educational consulting.

 Simply put, educational consultants work much like school counselors but are self-employed or work with agencies.

 They do two main things:

-- Help educational institutions plan educational curriculum, classroom technology integration, etc.
+- Help educational institutions plan educational curricula, classroom technology integration, etc.

 ESL teachers are usually ultra-compassionate people who want nothing more than to see others succeed.
 That’s why life coaching makes complete sense for an ESL teacher.

-Life coaches help people reach specific goals, such as improving their career or relationships.
+Life coaches help people reach specific goals, such as improving their careers or relationships.
 This job requires: